Data-Driven Safe Output Regulation of Strict-Feedback Linear Systems with Input Delay: Introduction

 \subsection{Safety-Critical Control in Complex Environments}

-Ensuring safety is a primary requirement in modern autonomous systems \cite{bib25,Zhao2025}, where one must rigorously guarantee that system trajectories remain within a prescribed safe set.
-Control Barrier Functions (CBFs) formalize this requirement via synthesizing safety filters through Quadratic Programs (QPs) \cite{ames2017control,bib25}.
-Practical deployment challenges have driven increasing research into CBF methods under complex real-world conditions.
-One of the most critical challenges arises from the presence of time delays, which can destabilize the system or invalidate safety filters, even when the delay is small \cite{acc3, Zhao2025}.
+{Safety is paramount in modern autonomous systems, where one must rigorously guarantee that system trajectories remain within a prescribed safe set.
+Control Barrier Functions (CBFs), introduced in \cite{ames2017control,bib25}, have proven effective for guaranteeing safety.
+However, practical deployment is hindered by complex real-world conditions, including time delays \cite{9867262}, external disturbances \cite{XU201554}, and output-feedback constraints \cite{9867262}.
 Recent work \cite{Zhao2025} integrates predictor feedback into CBF designs, using high-relative-degree CBFs \cite{bib26, nguyen2016exponential} rooted in non-overshooting techniques \cite{nonover1} to ensure safety under arbitrary-length delays.
-External disturbances pose another significant threat to safety, particularly in output-feedback settings complicated by state estimation errors.
-Notably, the work in \cite{outsafe} addressed this for PDE systems with full disturbances, establishing a framework that guarantees both exponential regulation and safety constraints.
+Besides, the work in \cite{outsafe} addressed safe output regulation for hyperbolic PDE-ODE cascades. }

-However, the above approaches typically assume full knowledge of the system model, whereas real-world systems often contain substantial uncertainties.
+{However, the above approaches typically assume full knowledge of the system model, whereas real-world systems often contain substantial uncertainties.
 Robust CBF methods \cite{jankovic2018robust,8405547} address such uncertainties by enforcing safety under worst-case conditions, but this inevitably leads to conservative designs.
-Adaptive Control Barrier Functions (aCBFs) were introduced in \cite{bib29}, drawing an analogy to adaptive Control Lyapunov Functions (aCLFs) to handle systems with parametric uncertainty.
-The aCBF methodology generally combines a parameter-adaptation law with a robust CBF constraint, but safety is ensured only by restricting the state to a strict subset of the nominal safe set, which remains conservative.
-More recently, the BaLSI adaptive safe control scheme in \cite{adasafe1} significantly reduces conservatism by ensuring that, despite uncertainties, the system state returns to and remains within the original safe set after a finite transient.
-Nonetheless, these methods still assume that only a small number of parameters are unknown, limiting their applicability in scenarios where the system model is entirely unavailable.
+Adaptive CBFs (aCBFs) \cite{bib29}, analogous to adaptive Control Lyapunov Functions, offer an alternative but ensure safety only by restricting the state to a conservative subset of the nominal safe set.
+Although the BaLSI-based aCBF scheme \cite{adasafe1} reduces this conservatism by ensuring the system recovers the original safe set after a finite transient, the number of unknown parameters is limited, which is unsuitable for systems with largely unknown parameters.}